 Maintenance, and Custodial staff attend the mandated AHERA two-hour asbestos awareness training.

-For questions regarding the district’s asbestos management plan or the federally mandated program, please contact Michael Pauley, Aberdeen School District #5 Maintenance Supervisor at 360-538-2199.
+For questions regarding the district’s asbestos management plan or the federally mandated program, please contact Michael Pauley, Maintenance Supervisor.

 For more information about asbestos and AHERA:Capitol Region ESD 113 websites:U.S. Environmental Protection Agency’s (EPA) websites: